 One neat thing about many in the Lizard Family is that they can walk up walls.
 At the right you see the bottom of a foot of a Green Anole, Anolis carolinensis.
 There are no suction cups or glue-spots on the foot, so what makes the foot stick to walls?.
 The enlarged toe pads clearly visible in the picture are equipped with millions of microscopic hooks that grip irregularities in surfaces.
 Geckoes have a different wall-climbing system.
 Their feet bear scales covered with jillions of microscopic hairlike bristles, and at the tip of each bristle is a minute suction cup...

 The species most frequently making it into average U.S. backyards are:

-For more detailed information, check out these links:
+For more background information on lizards, check out these links: